 To get cheap train tickets from Catania to Rome, it helps to be flexible with your travel dates and to book in advance.
 Selecting a slower InterCity train will also save you money.
 With Trenitalia, discounts are available for families and other groups, students, and seniors ages 60 and over, and children under the age of 15 traveling with an adult can travel for free.
 If you’re traveling on a Saturday, you can take advantage of Trenitalia’s two-for-one ticket deal.

-When taking a train from Catania, you have a couple of train stations you can depart from including Catania Centrale, Catania Ognina and Catania Europa.
-When you arrive in Rome, your train can arrive in train stations including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When departing from Catania, you have various train station options to start your route from including Catania Centrale and Catania Airport-Fontanarossa.
+When arriving in Rome, you can end your trip in train stations like Roma Termini, Roma Tiburtina and Roma Trastevere.

-Passengers board the train most frequently from Catania Centrale, which is located around 0.7 miles (1.2 km) away from the city center, and they get off the train at Roma Termini, located 1 mile (1.6 km) away from the city center.
+Passengers board the train most frequently from Catania Centrale, which is located around 1.7 miles (2.7 km) away from the city centre, and they get off the train at Roma Termini, located 1.6 miles (2.6 km) away from the city centre.